Last updated on 18th January 2023

 By giving your customer the floor, you can gain more insight into your business from the customer’s perspective.
 And who knows, you may find out something completely new!

-There’s no denying the impact of testimonials.
+There’s no denying the impact of testimonials – they’re the perfect overlap between your sales and marketing teams.
 According to our video testimonials survey, 95% of people say that reviews influence their purchasing decisions.
+Other customers almost universally respect and trust the opinions and experiences of those who’ve walked in their footsteps.